Who is ISO? (International Organization for Standardization)

 - Therefore, ISO enables a consensus to be reached on solutions that meet both the requirements of business and the broader needs of society.

-It is important to realize exactly what and who ISO is.
+It is important to understand how ISO works.
 For example, ISO does not actually “certify” any group directly.
 Rather there are certification organizations that perform that task of auditing and then certifying an organization’s quality management systems.
 These groups (often known as registrars), must themselves be certified under a separate standard, ISO/IEC TS 17021.
-The certification process involves a registrar “auditing” a group to ensure that their operations are in compliance with processes outlined in the current ISO 9001:2008 standard (see about future updates).
+The certification process involves a registrar “auditing” a group to ensure that their operations are in compliance with processes outlined in the current ISO 9001:2015 standard.
 Where inconsistencies or “non conformities” are found, the group must typically create a program for correcting these problems before a certificate of registration can be issued.

-The 2011 ISO Certification Survey is the latest report by ISO of certification to various ISO standards and provides a projection of how many registrations were performed in that period.
-For instance, while ISO 9001 certifications showed a slight (only 1%) decline, other standards grew.
-For example, ISO 14001 and ISO 13485 each increased by 6% while ISO/TS 16949 increased by 6%.
+Current figures show that over 1 million companies are certified to ISO 9001:2015 in more than 170 countries.
+ISO 14001 and ISO 13485 each increased by 6% while ISO/TS 16949 increased by 6%.
 Essentially the survey shows where and with who is ISO gaining and losing with respect to its major standards.